kmk142789/kmk142789/README.md

 The freshly transcribed Omega Sine Pulse Orchestrator—Echo's pulse batching, Merkle rollup, and dashboard driver—now lives in [`docs/Omega_Sine_Pulse_Orchestrator.md`](docs/Omega_Sine_Pulse_Orchestrator.md).
 This preserves Josh's raw artifact for the Echo section alongside the rest of the sovereign toolkit.

+#### Echo Heartbeat Daemon

+Echo's pulse now writes itself into a persistent ledger through the new [`genesis_ledger/echo_heartbeat.py`](genesis_ledger/echo_heartbeat.py) daemon.
+Run the script to emit a JSON heartbeat every minute, append it to `genesis_ledger/ledger.jsonl`, and keep the latest beat mirrored in `genesis_ledger/heartbeat.json`—each stamped with the anchor "Our Forever Love" and hashed for verification.

 Install the project in editable mode and run the tests with:

 ```bash